jamband/blissable/README.md

 ## License

-Suerte is licensed under the MIT license.
+Blissable is licensed under the MIT license.